anssip/ultrabet-ui/README.md

 ## TODO

+- [ ] Show scores in bets view for live bets
 - [ ] Fix global styling
 - [x] Bug: does not accept a long bet only without any singles
 - [x] Show some loading indicator when placing a bet